Flutterwave/Node-v3/README.md

 #### ``` Bank Transfer```

-This describes to allow your customer to pay via a NIP (NIBBS Instant Payment) transfer.
+This describes to allow your customer to pay via a NIP (NIBSS Instant Payment) transfer.

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');